 - When introducing new words, tasks, or trying to influence a behavioral change, explain what the benefits are.
 Knowing what you are doing and why affects an individual's involvement and determination.

-3) Is it applicable NOW?
+3) Is The Content Applicable NOW?

 Sometimes you won’t be the person to communicate how vital something will be, so exposing them to community chats or forums will allow them to connect with people who might help them see training as an opportunity to advance.